delfiterradas/datasync/README.md

 ## Pipeline output

-Results are written below `--outdir`:
+Results are written below `--outdir`.

-- `rclone/` contains a copy log and integrity status files for each samplesheet row;
-- `multiqc/multiqc_report.html` provides the consolidated transfer and checksum summary;
-- `multiqc/multiqc_data/` contains machine-readable report data; and
-- `pipeline_info/` contains software versions and Nextflow execution reports.

-The transferred data itself is written directly to each row's `output_path`, not below `--outdir` unless that is the destination you selected.
 See the [output documentation](docs/output.md) for file names and status-code interpretation.

 ## Credits